Quantcast

 About Buzztracker

-Buzztracker is software that visualizes frequencies and relationships between locations appearing in global news coverage.
+Buzztracker is software written and designed by Craig Mod that visualizes frequencies and relationships between locations appearing in global news coverage.

 Buzztracker tries to show you how interconnected the world is: big events in one area ripple to other areas across the globe.
 Connections between cities thousands of miles apart become apparent at a glance.